Michaelsaju1/510-class-project/README.md

 # 510-class-project

-This class project focused on classifying how accurately we could classify whether a patient had alzheimers or not.
+This class project focused on classifying how accurately we could classify whether a patient had Alzheimers or not.
 We used logistical regression as our model and accuracy as our classification metric.
 After training the model, we achieved an accuracy of 81.4%.
+Separately, we added a Random Forest Classifier model with hyperparameter tuning and achieved an accuracy (recall) of 89.9%

 ## Getting Started